 Rural Bus Service & Pick Up

 Black Gold School Division provides rural bus service to rural schools within the appropriate attendance area.
-Pick ups will be at the gate wherever possible, however, in subdivisions, there will be designated pick up points established rather than stopping every few hundred yards.
+Pick ups will be at the laneway wherever possible, however, in subdivisions, there will be designated pick up points established rather than stopping every few hundred yards.

 It should be noted that many of the schools start between 8:20 a.m. and 8:45 a.m., which requires rural buses to pick up students earlier at the beginning of their routes.